codermat123/Matias-Portfolio-2025/README.md

 # Matias-Portfolio-2025
 👨‍💻 Hi, my name is Matias.
 After graduating in 2023, I was inspired by my internship and work at CapitaLand and Atome to dive into Fintech and Programming

 This repository showcases FinTech-oriented projects that explore how coding can enhance financial-related tasks.
-These projects leverage Python, ML, HTML, CSS, Streamlit, Power BI, and more.
+-Projects utilize Python, ML, HTML, CSS, Streamlit, Power BI, and more.

 ## 🏆 Main Projects
 ### BTO Price Predictor (Streamlit, ML, Python)